What People Say

 "I teach at San Francisco State University (SFSU) in the moderate/severe teacher training credential program.
 I have worked at SFSU for 32 years.
 I am an instructor and fieldwork supervisor.

 One of the courses I teach at SFSU every semester is Transition Planning for Students With Disabilities.
-Every semester PDS and client representatives have come and presented to teacher candidates enrolled in my class.
-The clients present their stories and I have to say that the teacher candidates unanimously see PDS as the highlight of the semester, the most powerful guest presenter(s), and the stories the clients share generates a meaningful discussion of self-determination, enhancing friendships true community inclusion, and employment for a traditionally disadvantaged group of individuals with developmental disabilities.
+Every semester PDS and participant representatives have come and presented to teacher candidates enrolled in my class.
+The individuals present their stories and I have to say that the teacher candidates unanimously see PDS as the highlight of the semester, the most powerful guest presenter(s), and the stories the participants share generates a meaningful discussion of self-determination, enhancing friendships true community inclusion, and employment for a traditionally disadvantaged group of individuals with developmental disabilities.
 The students in my class always approach me after class and express how powerful the presentation was.
-I also receive multiple emails every semester from students that demonstrate the profound impact that the clients’ stories have on them."
+I also receive multiple emails every semester from students that demonstrate the profound impact that the individuals’ stories have on them."

 From SFSU Students studying special education after watching a PDS presentation:

 "I have to say that this presentation was by far the best in its kind!"

 "I appreciated that they included participants to show what PDS does.
 I think that there is a huge difference between coming and talking about a program and what they do and coming and bringing participants to talk about what the program has done for them.
 One can see the total transformation of the individual with special needs.
 The two presenters seem comfortable and proud to talk about their jobs, their houses, and their new way of life.
 As a future teacher this presentation will guide my practice in knowing that there can be different results according to how I approach each student's life"